For reprint permissions please email us the name of the requested post/article along with the publication name.

 The Sioux City Journal demands Sioux City be made “the most feared town in America for the sex deviate.”

-The FBI pursues the case under the Lindbergh Act, which could provide the death penalty for the kidnapper/killer.
-The suspect – when caught – will be tried in federal district court in Sioux City.
+The FBI pursues the case under the Lindbergh Act; the suspect, when caught, will be tried in federal district court in Sioux City and be eligible for the death penalty.

 Six FBI agents — under the direction of Special Agent in Charge Joseph Thornton of Omaha’s FBI field office — take over the search for the slayer under terms of the Lindbergh kidnapping law.